mitre/inspec_tools/README.md

 If the specified threshold is not met, an error code (1) is returned along with non-compliant elements.

+The compliance score are rounded down to the nearest whole number.
+For example a score of 77.3 would be displayed as 77.

 ```
 USAGE:  inspec_tools compliance [OPTIONS] -j <inspec-json> -i <threshold-inline>
 	inspec_tools compliance [OPTIONS] -j <inspec-json> -f <threshold-file>